kbeckmann/uart-audio/README.md

 The program requires raw audio samples in a suitable samplerate to work.

+The sample rate is calculated like this:

+`baudrate / 10 * 8 / output_bits_per_sample`

-For PDM and 64-bits PWM you may calculate it as follows:
+For PDM and 64-bits PWM, this gives:

 `baudrate / 10 * 8 / 64`

 Example: 3MBaud = 3000000 / 10 * 8 / 64 = 37500

-For 32-bits PWM half the double sample rate is required, i.e:
+For 32-bits PWM:

 `baudrate / 10 * 8 / 32`